alshedivat/al-folio/_posts/2023-02-07-LLM_science.md

 ## Acknowledgements

-I would like to extend our gratitude to Zixuan Liu, and Hanwen Xu for their valuable feedback and discussion on this idea.
+We would like to extend our gratitude to Zixuan Liu, and Hanwen Xu for their valuable feedback and discussion on this idea.

-I would also like to give a special thank you to ChatGPT for its contributions to this post.
-With its language generation capabilities, it was instrumental in composing the majority of the paragraphs based on my given outline.
+We would also like to give a special thank you to ChatGPT for its contributions to this post.
+With its language generation capabilities, it was instrumental in composing the majority of the paragraphs based on our given outline.